Arcensoth/mccq/README.md

 gamerule doMobSpawning <value>
 ```

-Special-case: a single `.` is treated as a wildcard and will match any subcommands/argument:
+Special-case: a single `.` is treated as a wildcard, matching all subcommands/arguments:
 ```bash
 >mccq clone . . . masked
 # 18w03b